Moving to St. Petersburg, Russia

 When we asked expats and global nomads about the quality of medical care in St. Petersburg, they replied:

 "Healthcare services in St. Petersburg, are provided through a mix of public and private facilities, offering a range of medical services to the city's residents and visitors.
 The public healthcare system is funded by the government and offers free or low-cost medical care to Russian citizens, including general practitioners, specialists, and hospital care.
 However, public hospitals and clinics may experience long waiting times, outdated equipment, and limited resources.
 On the other hand, private healthcare facilities in St. Petersburg offer a higher standard of care, with modern equipment, shorter waiting times, and English-speaking staff.
 These facilities cater to both locals and expatriates, providing a wide range of services such as primary care, dental care, and specialized treatments.
 However, private healthcare can be expensive, and it is recommended to have comprehensive health insurance to cover the costs.
 In addition to hospitals and clinics, St. Petersburg is home to several medical research institutions and universities, contributing to advancements in medical knowledge and technology.
 Pharmacies are widely available throughout the city, offering both prescription and over-the-counter medications.
 Emergency medical services in St. Petersburg are accessible by dialing 112, which connects callers to an operator who can dispatch an ambulance if necessary.
 However, response times may vary, and language barriers can be an issue for non-Russian speakers.
 Overall, healthcare services in St. Petersburg are accessible and varied, with both public and private options available.
 While the public system may have its limitations, private facilities offer high-quality care for those who can afford it.
-It is essential for individuals to have adequate health insurance and be prepared for potential language barriers when seeking medical care in the city," commented one expat who moved to St. Petersburg.
+It is essential for individuals to have adequate health insurance and be prepared for potential language barriers when seeking medical care in the city," stated one expat who made the move to St. Petersburg.

 What are medical services in St. Petersburg like?